 The trade occupations remain essential for residential housing, construction, businesses, and everyday consumers.
 Jobs such as tech support or mobile repair technicians will always be in demand.
 Other technical jobs such as remote communications tech service will be needed as more and more people continue to work from home.

-Combined with Brexit and the ongoing trades skills shortage, it’s likely the trades professionals will need more new skilled entrants.
+With the ongoing trades skills shortage, it’s likely the trades professionals will need more new skilled entrants.
 Although social distancing could impact how the work is carried out, new risk-management measures could be sufficient.

 COVID-19 is An Opportunity to Upskill